jhpyle/docassemble/_docs/objects.md

 then you would get an error because `can_practice_in()` is not a valid method for `user`, which is only an instance of the [`Individual`] class and not an instance of the `Attorney` class.

+## <a name="prevent_dependency_satisfaction"></a>Preventing dependency satisfaction

+**docassemble**'s dependency satisfaction process can be used from inside methods.
+For example, you have an class `Legume` with a method `.is_tasty()`, which references `self.savory_index`, running `.is_tasty()` can trigger a [`question`] to be asked if the `savory_index` attribute is needed and is not defined.

+{% highlight python %}
+class Legume(Thing):
+    def is_tasty(self):
+        if self.sweet_index > 5 or self.savory_index > 6:
+            return True
+        else:
+            return False
+{% endhighlight %}

+However, this feature can also cause confusion, because if you make a mistake when coding a method and refer to a non-existent name, **docassemble** will try to obtain a definition for that name in the interview itself.
+Although the namespace of a method is different from the namespace of the interview answers, **docassemble** doesn't know the difference.
+The symptoms of this might be very confusing, because you might see strange behavior instead of an error message.

+The automatic dependency satisfaction system can also be a problem when the code in your method needs to run idempotently.
+For example, if your code appends records to a database, you may find that mysterious duplicate entries are appearing in the database; this can happen if your method references an undefined variable that **docassemble**'s dependency satisfaction [logic] is able to define.

+You can turn off **docassemble**'s dependency satisfaction logic for a method by using the `prevent_dependency_satisfaction` [decorator].
+This [decorator] is defined in the [`docassemble.base.util`] module.

+Here is an example module called `legume.py` that uses the `prevent_dependency_satisfaction` decorator.

+{% highlight python %}
+from docassemble.base.util import Thing, prevent_dependency_satisfaction

+__all__ = ['Legume']

+class Legume(Thing):
+    @prevent_dependency_satisfaction
+    def is_tasty(self):
+        if self.sweet_index > 5 or self.savory_index > 6:
+            return True
+        else:
+            return False
+{% endhighlight %}

+Here is an interview that uses the `legume` module and the `Legume` class:

+{% include demo-side-by-side.html demo="prevent-dependency-satisfaction" %}

+If `@prevent_dependency_satisfaction` had not been applied to the method, then the `savory_index` attribute would have been gathered from the user.
+The `prevent_dependency_satisfaction` [decorator] instead forces an exception to be raised.

+The code for `prevent_dependency_satisfaction` is very simple; it basically just wraps the method in a `try`/`except` and raises a generic [`Exception`] if any exception is raised from inside the method.

 # <a name="DADateTime"></a>Special date/time class `DADateTime`